Jul 15, 2010

 (b) B12 (cyanocobalamin) tablet (average 250 micrograms daily, for nerve health), because I have no natural source.
 Blood tests show this works well for me.

-5. Drink: water or mint tea or vegetable juice.
+5. Drink: water or tea (mint or lemon balm).

-The low-sulphur starches that I have tested and now can eat in unlimited quantities are: arrow root (2 mg/100 g serving); winter squash (e.g., acorn [frozen] and pumpkin, 10); sweet potatoes (light-skinned, yellow inside, 15); yams (dark-skinned, dark orange inside, 15); parsnips (15); rutabagas (21), potatoes (browns, reds, golds, purple, 22); and white rice (79).
+The low-sulphur starches that I have tested and now can eat in unlimited quantities are: arrow root (2 mg/100 g serving); winter squash (e.g., acorn [frozen] and pumpkin, 10); sweet potatoes (light-skinned, yellow inside, 15); yams (dark-skinned, dark orange inside, 15); parsnips (15); rutabagas (21), potatoes (browns, reds, golds, purple, 22), quinoa (possibly a starchy berry, not a true grain; I eat it in small quantity only, about 2 T, cooked, per meal).
 I boil the roots and tubers.
 (I buy winter, hard-shelled squash in frozen blocks, already removed from the shell, ground, and cooked.)
-I steam the white rice (simmer 1 C in 1.5 C water, about 20 min.).
-I do not freeze starches, as their taste and texture usually decline.
+I do not freeze starches, as their taste and texture decline.
+I occasionally eat one serving/meal of these starches: water chestnuts (?) or bamboo shoots (?).

 For liquid, I drink distilled water between meals.
 (Where I live, drinking tap water makes me nauseated.)
-I also drink peppermint tea.
-I drink about half a cup of vegetable juice per meal, as part of my effort to consume more liquid.
+I also drink mint or lemon balm tea.

 FOODS AVOIDED